 In recent years, machine learning (ML) methods have been employed in the atmospheric science field for pattern classification (e.g., new particle formation event) and forecasting and spatiotemporal modeling of O3 and PM{2.5} (Arcomano et al., 2021;Shahriar et al., 2020;Krishnamurthy et al., 2021;Cui and Wang, 2021;Joutsensaari et al., 2018;Chen et al., 2018a;Kang et al., 2021).
-Among the ML methods, the neural network (NN) architecture is widely used owing to its powerful ability to process large amounts of data, realizing performance improvement in comparison to the performance of conventional models through integration with physical equations (Reichstein et al., 2019;Schultz et al., 2021).
-As an NN architecture, a multilayer artificial NN (ANN) that is denoted as a deep NN (DNN) employs a statistical method that learns nonlinear relations in data and yields the optimum solution for the target species without prior information about the physicochemical processes.
+Among the ML methods, the neural network (NN) architecture is widely used owing to its powerful ability to process large volumes of data.
+In particular, a multilayer artificial NN (ANN), referred to as a deep NN (DNN), employes statistical methods to learn nonlinear relationships within the data and yield optimal solutions for a target species without prior knowledge of the underlying physicochemical processes (Reichstein et al., 2019;Schultz et al., 2021).
 DNN is more beneficial than other NN architecture, such as convolution NN or long-short term memory, because it works well for discrete spatiotemporal data.
 Generally, the performance of DNN is similar to or better than that of other ML methods for small as well as large datasets (Baek and Jung, 2021;Dang et al., 2021;Sumathi and Pugalendhi, 2021).